-Each day, the BGEA team hears from parents, grandparents, siblings and friends who desperately want their wayward loved ones to come back to God.
+The Billy Graham Evangelistic Association often hears from parents who desperately want their wayward children to come back to God.

-If you’re praying for a prodigal, we hope you’ll find wisdom and encouragement from the words of Ruth Bell Graham, who spent countless hours praying for her own prodigals.
+If you’re praying for a prodigal this Mother’s Day, find wisdom and encouragement from the words of Ruth Bell Graham, who spent countless hours praying for her own prodigals.

 Consider this poem from Mrs. Graham.